byterubpay/byterub-site/_posts/2018-11-10-logs-for-the-Community-meeting-held-on-2018-11-10.md

 **\<ErCiccione>** ahoj
 **\<sgp\_>** hello everyone
 **\<sgp\_>** 2.
 Community highlights
-**\<sgp\_>** You can now read the Monero Moon, a curated weekly newsletter regarding all things Monero.
-Here is the latest issue which covers October 30-November 7: https://medium.com/@johnfoss/the-monero-moon-issue-9-f05526401aa3
+**\<sgp\_>** You can now read the ByteRub Moon, a curated weekly newsletter regarding all things ByteRub.
+Here is the latest issue which covers October 30-November 7: https://medium.com/@johnfoss/the-byterub-moon-issue-9-f05526401aa3
 **\<sgp\_>** Does anyone else have community updates to share?
-**\<sgp\_>** this section is a lot shorter when someone else compiles a list of Monero happenings :)
+**\<sgp\_>** this section is a lot shorter when someone else compiles a list of ByteRub happenings :)
 **\<vp11>** true, maybe we could cherry pick some that he mentions as well in here
 **\<sgp\_>** sarang how did the first event in Chicago go? ready for the one later today?
 **\<ErCiccione>** released new guide for the GUI wallet (version 1.5).
 Now with translations and a new template.
-For details: https://github.com/monero-ecosystem/monero-GUI-guide/releases/tag/v1.5
+For details: https://github.com/byterub-ecosystem/byterub-GUI-guide/releases/tag/v1.5
 **\<sgp\_>** vp11 anything in particular you want to highlight?
 **\<sarang>** Unfortunately many workshop attendees didn't show up... since the attendance list appeared to be full, some other interested persons didn't go
 **\<sarang>** so it was lower than expected, but still very good